ome/omero-documentation/server/permissions.rst

 **What Can you Do with Your Data?**

-All OMERO Users in all groups can perform all actions to their own data.
+All OMERO users in all groups can perform all actions to their own data.

 The main actions available include, but are not limited to: